yli-yasir/Timetable-Assistant/README.md

 <img src="https://i.imgur.com/6zC6uNr.gif" height="400" width="500"/>

-4. Provide exmaple information.
+4. Provide example information.
 Start by selecting a course from the table, then select the day, time and hall for that course.
 It's critical that you provide correct information or you will get incorrect results when you generate your own timetable.

 <img src="https://i.imgur.com/D3xy4LL.gif" height="400" width="500"/>